Skip to content

 EventSource.__init__(self)

-if self.id.startswith('/'):
+if self.id.startswith("/"):

 self.id = self.id[1:]

-if serializer is not None:
+if kwargs.get("serializer", None) is not None:

-Serializers.register_for_thing_instance(self.id, serializer)
+Serializers.register_for_thing_instance(self.id, kwargs.get("serializer"))

-from .logger import prepare_object_logger
+from .logger import prepare_object_logger # noqa

-from .state_machine import prepare_object_FSM
+from .state_machine import prepare_object_FSM # noqa

 prepare_object_logger(